-For the years ended September 30, 2021, 2020 and 2019, the first part of the incentive fee (incentive fee on income) incurred under the Investment Advisory Agreement was \$21.6 million, \$15.2 million and \$14.9 million, respectively.
+For the years ended September 30, 2022, 2021 and 2020, the first part of the incentive fee (incentive fee on income) incurred under the Investment Advisory Agreement was \$26.6 million, \$21.6 million and \$15.2 million, respectively.

 Under the Investment Advisory Agreement, the second part of the incentive fee (the "capital gains incentive fee") is determined and payable in arrears as of the end of each fiscal year (or upon termination of the Investment Advisory Agreement, as of the termination date) commencing with the fiscal year ended September 30, 2019 and equals 17.5% of the Company's realized capital gains, if any, on a cumulative basis from the beginning of the fiscal year ended September 30, 2019 through the end of each subsequent fiscal year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees under the Investment Advisory Agreement.
 Any realized capital gains, realized capital losses, unrealized capital appreciation and unrealized capital depreciation with respect to the Company's portfolio as of the end of the fiscal year ended September 30, 2018 are excluded from the calculations of the second part of the incentive fee.
-In addition, the calculation of realized capital gains, realized capital losses and unrealized capital depreciation does (1) not include any such amounts resulting solely from merger-related accounting adjustments in connection with the assets acquired in the Mergers, including any premium or discount paid for the acquisition of such assets, solely to the extent that the inclusion of such merger-related accounting adjustments, in the aggregate, would result in an increase in the capital gains incentive fee and (2) include any such amounts associated with the investments acquired in the Mergers for the period from October 1, 2018 to the date of closing of the Mergers, solely to the extent that the exclusion of such amounts, in the aggregate, would result in an increase in the capital gains incentive fee.
+In addition, the calculation of realized capital gains, realized capital losses and unrealized capital depreciation does (1) not include any such amounts resulting solely from merger-related accounting adjustments in connection with the assets acquired in the OCSI Merger, including any premium or discount paid for the acquisition of such assets, solely to the extent that the inclusion of such merger-related accounting adjustments, in the aggregate, would result in an increase in the capital gains incentive fee and (2) include any such amounts associated with the investments acquired in the OCSI Merger for the period from October 1, 2018 to the date of closing of the OCSI Merger, solely to the extent that the exclusion of such amounts, in the aggregate, would result in an increase in the capital gains incentive fee.
+As of September 30, 2022, the Company paid \$9.6 million of capital gains incentive fees cumulatively under the Investment Advisory Agreement (net of waivers).
+For the year ended September 30, 2022, the Company did not incur any capital gains incentive fees under the Investment Advisory Agreement.
 For the year ended September 30, 2021, the Company incurred \$8.8 million of capital gains incentive fees under the Investment Advisory Agreement.
 For the year ended September 30, 2020, the Company did not incur any capital gains incentive fees under the Investment Advisory Agreement.
-For the year ended September 30, 2019, the Company incurred \$4.6 million of capital gains incentive fees under the Investment Advisory Agreement (prior to waivers).